-As at 31 December 2015, the executive management comprised:
+As at 31 December 2015, the Company's executive management comprised:

-Gordana Kovačević President Branko Dronjić Head, ITTE OPS Croatia Damir Bušić Director, Commercial Management (including Legal) Dario Runje Head, RAN Competence Domain Dragan Fratrić Director, General Services Goran Ožbolt Director, Sales and Marketing for Tele2 and Alternative Operators Grga Mrkonjić Director, Sales and Marketing for HT Hrvoje Benčić Director, Engagement Practices and ETK Customer Operations Ivan Barać Director, Sales & Marketing for CIS Market Jagoda Barać Director, Sales and Marketing for Neighboring Countries Marijana Đuzel Director, HR Milan Živković Director, Strategy and Business Development Miroslav Kantolić Director, Sales and Marketing for VIPnet Patrick Gerard Martin Director, Research and Development Center Patrik Wahlgren Director, Finance Snježana Bahtijari Director, Communication Tihomir Šicel Business Excellence Manager
+Gordana Kovačević Company President Branko Dronjić Head, ITTE OPS Croatia

+Damir Bušić Director, Commercial Management (including Legal)

+Dario Runje Head, RAN Competence Domain

+Dragan Fratrić Director, General Services

+Goran Ožbolt Director, Sales and Marketing for Tele2 and Alternative Operators

+Grga Mrkonjić Director, Sales and Marketing for HT

+Hrvoje Benčić Director, Engagement Practices and ETK Customer Operations

+Ivan Barać Director, Sales & Marketing for CIS Market

+Jagoda Barać Director, Sales and Marketing for Neighboring Countries

+Marijana Đuzel Director, HR

+Milan Živković Director, Strategy and Business Development Miroslav Kantolić Director, Sales and Marketing for VIPnet Patrick Gerard Martin Director, Research and Development Center

-RESPONSIBILITIES OF THE MANAGEMENT AND SUPERVISORY BOARDS FOR THE PREPARATION AND APPROVAL OF THE ANNUAL CONSOLIDATED FINANCIAL STATEMENTS
+Patrik Wahlgren Director, Finance

+Snježana Bahtijari Director, Communication Tihomir Šicel Business Excellence Manager

+Responsibilities of the Management and Supervisory Boards for the preparation and approval of the annual financial statements

-The Management Board is required to prepare consolidated financial statements for each financial year which give a true and fair view of the financial position of the Group and of the results of its operations and cash flows, in accordance with applicable accounting standards, and is responsible for maintaining proper accounting records to enable the preparation of such consolidated financial statements at any time.
-It has a general responsibility for taking such steps as are reasonably available to it to safeguard the assets of the Group and to prevent and detect fraud and other irregularities.
+The Management Board is required to prepare financial statements for each financial year which give a true and fair view of the financial position of the Company and of the results of its operations and cash flows, in accordance with applicable accounting standards, and is responsible for maintaining proper accounting records to enable the preparation of such financial statements at any time.
+It has a general responsibility for taking such steps as are reasonably available to it to safeguard the assets of the Company and to prevent and detect fraud and other irregularities.

-The Management Board is responsible for selecting suitable accounting policies to conform with applicable accounting standards and then apply them consistently; make judgements and estimates that are reasonable and prudent; and prepare the consolidated financial statements on a going concern basis unless it is inappropriate to presume that the Group will continue in business.
+The Management Board is responsible for selecting suitable accounting policies to conform with applicable accounting standards and then apply them consistently; make judgements and estimates that are reasonable and prudent; and prepare the financial statements on a going concern basis unless it is inappropriate to presume that the Company will continue in business.

-The Management Board is responsible for the submission to the Supervisory Board of its annual report on the business situation of the Group together with the annual consolidated financial statements, following which the Supervisory Board is required to approve the annual consolidated financial statements which will be presented to the General Assembly of Shareholders.
+The Management Board is responsible for the submission to the Supervisory Board of its annual report on the business situation of the Company together with the annual financial statements, following which the Supervisory Board is required to approve the annual financial statements which will be presented to the General Assembly of Shareholders.

-The consolidated financial statements set out on pages 70 to 123 were authorised by the Management Board on 13 April 2016 for issue to the Supervisory Board and are signed below.
+The financial statements set out on pages 5 to 54 were authorised by the Management Board on 13 April 2016 for issue to the Supervisory Board and are signed below.